FrancoLee27/SecureVault/README.md

 ## Development Process

-This project was developed as part of my A-Level Computer Science coursework.
+This project was developed as a supercurricular project to explore cryptography and secure application development.
 The development process included:

 1. **Research Phase**: Learning about encryption, password security, and GUI development
 2. **Design Phase**: Creating UI mockups and planning the application structure